Lotlab/nrf52-keyboard/README.md

 ## Flashing

 It's recommend to use DAP-Link to flashing nrf52 chip.
-If you want to do so, please install [pyocd](https://github.com/mbedmicro/pyOCD)；若使用蓝牙DFU进行升级，则需要安装[nrfutil](https://github.com/NordicSemiconductor/pc-nrfutil/).
+If you want to do so, please install [pyocd](https://github.com/mbedmicro/pyOCD).
+If you want to generate DFU package, you should install [nrfutil](https://github.com/NordicSemiconductor/pc-nrfutil/).

 For ch554, you could use the official [flasing utility](http://www.wch.cn/downloads/WCHISPTool_Setup_exe.html) in windows, or third-party [usbisp](https://github.com/rgwan/librech551) in linux.